PayamAnari/task-manager/README.md

 ### Description

 Welcome to the Laravel Task Manager, a comprehensive project management system designed to streamline project organization and task tracking within your organization.
 This application provides a robust set of functionalities for managing projects, tasks, and user authentication.

+---

+## Features

+### Project Management

+- **CRUD Operations:** Perform Create, Read, Update, and Delete operations on projects.
+- **Relationships:** Establish relationships between projects and tasks for efficient management and tracking.
+- **Pagination, Filtering, and Sorting:** Efficiently handle large datasets with pagination, filtering, and sorting functionalities.
+- **Resource Management:** Utilize resource collections and resources to transform project data for API responses.